pawanpaudel93/ao-deploy/README.md

 - `retry` (optional): Retry options with `count` and `delay` properties.
 By default, it will retry up to `10` times with a `3000` milliseconds delay between attempts.
 - `luaPath` (optional): The path to the Lua modules seperated by semicolon.
 - `processId` (optional): The process id of existing process.
+- `minify` (optional): Reduce the size of the contract before deployment.
+- `sourceTransformer` (optional): Custom function to transform source code before deployment.

 #### Example: deployContracts